Quasa

 Hello!

-One of the most critical factors for new start-ups and businesses to address in helping their companies off the ground floor is brand strategy.
-Getting this right is necessary to gain visibility and trust in today's marketplace.
-Properly done, it forms a solid foundation to build a well-respected and profitable company.
+One of the most critical factors for new start-ups and businesses is developing a strong brand strategy.
+Getting this right is essential for gaining visibility and trust in today’s competitive marketplace.
+When executed well, it creates a solid foundation for building a respected and profitable company.

 What Makes a “Brand?”

 Seth Godin famously said, “People do not buy goods and services.
 They buy relations, stories, and magic.”
-Start-ups often struggle to discover where and how to create that magic, but it's no mystery.
-It starts with designing your brand.
+Start-ups often struggle to discover where and how to create that magic, but the process begins with designing your brand.

 But what makes a brand successful?
-The best bands are easily recognizable, inspire confidence, and stand out in the marketplace.
-They have a loyal customer base, including many that are more accurately described as "cheerleaders" for your company.
-These followers are willing to both use and share your services or products.
+The best brands are easily recognizable, inspire confidence, and stand out in the marketplace.
+They have a loyal customer base, including many who act as “cheerleaders” for your company—followers willing to both use and share your services or products.

-What Makes a Brand Being ConsistentTo develop a successful branding strategy, you’ll need to invest some time working through these essential elements of your brand:
+How to Create Consistency in Your Branding StrategyTo develop a successful branding strategy, you’ll need to invest time working through these essential elements of your brand:

-1. Your company’s purpose, that is, why you are in business.
-When shared with passion and direction, this can be light for attracting fans.
-Core values and your corporate mission.
-Consider your company’s culture as well.
+1. Your company’s purpose—why you are in business.
+When shared with passion and direction, this becomes a magnet for attracting fans.
+Define your core values, corporate mission, and company culture.

-2. A definite vision for your company’s future.
+2. A clear vision for your company’s future.
 Where do you see your firm in 5 years?
 10?
 20?

 3. Shorter-term marketing goals.